abhijeet4022/TechLearningHub/Kubernetes/Cluster-Upgrade/upgradeprocess.md

 ## Pre-Requisites

-1. **Test in Lower Environments**
-    - Always test the upgrade in a **staging or non-production environment** before upgrading production clusters.
-    - Note that **downgrading an EKS cluster is not supported**, so testing is crucial.
-If the upgrade causes issues, you may need to create a new cluster, which can significantly impact operations.

-2. **Review Release Notes**
+1. **Review Release Notes**
-    - Refer to the official Kubernetes release notes: [https://kubernetes.io/releases/](https://kubernetes.io/releases/).
+    - Refer to the official Kubernetes release notes: [https://kubernetes.io/releases/](https://kubernetes.io/releases/) to understand the changelog to see what are the changes has been done with the new version.
     - Pay attention to:
         - **API version changes**: Identify deprecated APIs or features.
             - Example: The `extensions/v1beta1` API group for Ingress was replaced with `networking.k8s.io/v1`.
         - Deprecation of older features and new compatibility requirements.

+2. **Test in Lower Environments**
+    - Always test the upgrade in a **staging or non-production environment** before upgrading production clusters.
+    - Note that **downgrading an EKS cluster is not supported**, so testing is crucial.
+If the upgrade causes issues, you may need to create a new cluster, which can significantly impact operations.

 3. **Control Plane and Data Plane Compatibility**
-    - The **control plane** and **data plane (nodes)** must run with same versions.
+    - The **control plane** and **data plane (nodes)** must run with same versions before upgrade the control plane.
     - Ensure **kubelet versions** on worker nodes match the upgraded control plane version.

 4. **Cluster Auto-Scaler Compatibility**